dcmaddix/dcmaddix.github.io/_pages/about.md

    - ["Guiding continuous operator learning through Physics-based boundary constraints"](https://arxiv.org/abs/2212.07477)
 - Our paper on the "Theoretical Guarantees of Learning Ensembling Strategies with Applications to Time Series Forecasting" was accepted at ICML 2023.
 - I gave an invited talk at the Machine Learning and Dynamical Systems Seminar at the Alan Turing Institute on ["Physics-constrained Machine Learning for Scientific Computing"](https://www.youtube.com/watch?v=ag5qEEYTNFg).
-- Our paper on [forecasting the spread of COVID-19](https://www.amazon.science/blog/paper-on-forecasting-spread-of-covid-19-wins-best-paper-award) wont he \bm{Best Paper Award} at the Machine Learning and Public Health NeurIPS workshop in 2020.
+- Our paper on [forecasting the spread of COVID-19](https://www.amazon.science/blog/paper-on-forecasting-spread-of-covid-19-wins-best-paper-award) wont he **Best Paper Award** at the Machine Learning and Public Health NeurIPS workshop in 2020.